A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 \subsection{Discharge power and current}

-Figure~\ref{PIvsd} displays the curves for discharge power ($P_{dis}$) and effective discharge current ($i_{dis}$) as a function of the distance from gas outlet-to-target ($h$).
-The curve of effective current at the $\rm{Cu}$ plate in the Indirect condition ($i_{Cu~plate}$) as well as its average value are also shown in the graph.
+Figure~\ref{PIvsd} displays the discharge power ($P_{dis}$) and effective discharge current ($i_{dis}$) as functions of the distance from the plasma outlet to the target ($h$).
+The effective current collected at the $\rm{Cu}$ plate in the Indirect condition ($i_{Cu~plate}$) as well as its average value are also shown in the same graph.

-From Fig.~\ref{PIvsd} it can be seen that there are differences in both $P_{dis}$ and $i_{dis}$ values when comparing the Direct and Indirect curves.
-Such differences are possibly related to the accumulation of electrical charges on the surface of the spacer.
-Since in the direct case the $\rm{Cu}$ wire is connected to the electrical ground, the chance of charge accumulation on the polymer surface is much lower than in the Direct case, in which electrical contact between the polymer and electrical grounding is made through plasma discharge.
+{When comparing the curves obtained in the case of Direct and Indirect process in the {Figures/Fig.~\ref{PIvsd}} it can be noticed that the values of both, $P_{dis}$ and $i_{dis}$ for the Indirect treatment, are always slightly smaller than the corresponding ones for the Direct process.
+Such discrepancies are possibly related to different charge accumulation on the insulating spacer in the two cases.
+Since in the Indirect case the current is collected by a grounded mesh inside the spacer, the charge accumulation on the spacer's inner surface is higher than in the Direct treatment case, in which the plasma jet directly touches the grounded Cu plate.}

-The values of the $i_{Cu~plate}$ as a function of the outlet-to-target distance are almost constant, and its average value is 40.9 \textpm~0.7 {\textmu}A. This current value is below the value established as safe for devices aimed for medical applications (100 {\textmu}A).
-The $i_{Cu~plate}$ current is probably related to electrical induction due to the plasma potential added to some electrical charges that are carried by the effluent and reach the $\rm{Cu}$ plate.
+The current $i_{Cu~plate}$ that flows to the Cu plate in the Indirect condition as a function of the outlet-to-target distance is almost the constant with an average value of 40.9 \textpm~0.7 {\textmu}A. The latter is well below the value established as safe for devices aimed for medical applications (100 {\textmu}A).
+The $i_{Cu~plate}$ current probably originates from some charged particles, not collected by the $\rm{Cu}$ mesh, that are carried by the effluent and reach the target.